Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 When a tracker is first created, it comes pre-configured with a set of fields inherited form the template that was used to create it.
-For the majority of projects hosted on |SYSPRODUCTNAME| it is very likely that the standard Tracker templates (e.g Bugs, Tasks, User strories) will cover most of the needs.
+For the majority of projects hosted on Tuleap it is very likely that the standard Tracker templates (e.g Bugs, Tasks, User strories) will cover most of the needs.

-However |SYSPRODUCTNAME| gives you the ability to customize your trackers.
+However Tuleap gives you the ability to customize your trackers.
 It can be a variation on an existing template with some fields or structural elements addition or removal or it can be an entirely new tracker created from an empty template.